Burma- (Myanmar) 2000

 History of Pandaw:

-John, who was purser of our boat, told us the history of the Pandaw Company and of our boat, Pandaw I. It’s an intriguing story.
-We learned that the Irrawaddy Flotilla Company, IFC, was a passenger and ferry company operating on the Irrawaddy River in Burma from 1865 to the early 1940’s.
+About our riverboat, and the company that operates it, Pandaw.
+John, who was purser, told us the history of the Pandaw Company and of our boat, Pandaw I. It’s an intriguing story.
+We learned that the Irrawaddy Flotilla Company, IFC, was a passenger and ferry boat company operating on the Irrawaddy River, in Burma, from 1865 to the early 1940’s.
 The IFC had more than 600 vessels, and at the time was the largest fleet of riverboats in the world.
-It was Scottish owned; most of the ships were built in Scotland, and then transported to Burma for assembly.
+It was Scottish owned.
+Most of the ships were built in Scotland, and transported, in pieces, to Burma for assembly.
 In 1942, when the Japanese invaded Burma, the manager of the IFC fleet ordered the scuttling of all its ships, to prevent the Japanese from having them.

-In the mid 1990’s, Paul Strachan, a Scot from Glasgow, who had spent time in Burma and had learned the language, recognized a market for riverboat cruising in Southeast Asia.
-He learned there was an IFC riverboat, that during WWII was under construction in Glasgow, so it escaped being scuttled.
+In the mid 1990’s, Paul Strachan a Scot from Glasgow who had spent time in Burma and had learned the language, recognized a market for riverboat cruising in Southeast Asia.
+He learned there was an IFC riverboat that during WWII was under construction in Glasgow, so it escaped being scuttled in Burma.
 He bought it, finished it, and had it sailed from Scotland to Burma, no easy feat for a flat-bottomed riverboat crossing an ocean.
 He started Pandaw Company in 1998, two years before our voyage.

 On the boat:

 Our week on Pandaw, slowly cruising down the Irrawaddy River, was a wonderful and memorable experience.
-The serenity, beautiful scenery, watching temples and pagodas as we sailed, at about eight miles an hour, often with a cold drink in hand, gave us a new sense of tranquility.
+The serenity, beautiful scenery, watching temples and pagodas as we sailed, at eight miles an hour usually with a cold drink in hand, gave us a sense of tranquility.
 It opened us to a new way of travel that we were to repeat many times in years to come, in countries like Laos, Vietnam, China and India.
-Pandaw is a special kind of small riverboat travel, and isn’t much like the Viking and other larger riverboat cruises that ply European waters.
+Pandaw is a special kind of small riverboat travel, and isn’t at all like Viking and other larger riverboat cruises that ply European waters.

-The Pandaw Company does it right, down to details like greeting you with a cold drink and cold towel as soon as you return to the boat, taking your shoes, cleaning them and leaving them by your cabin, and a host of other niceties that made for a pleasant and memorable voyage.
-There were twenty people on our cruise, mainly Brits (as is often the case) and a small mixture of Europeans and South Americans, and one other American couple.
+The Pandaw Company does it right, down to details like greeting you with a cold drink and cold towel as soon as you return to the boat, taking your shoes, cleaning and leaving them by your cabin, and a host of other niceties that made for a very pleasant voyage.
+There were twenty people on our cruise, mainly Brits (as is often the case on small riverboats), and a mixture of Europeans, South Americans and one other American couple.

-When we took our cruise, Pandaw had only been operating on the Irrawaddy River for two years, and was the only company taking tourists into the heart of Burma.
-We learned that the river is not charted, and is often difficult to navigate.
+When we booked our cruise Pandaw had only been operating for two years, and was the only company taking tourists into the heart of Burma.
+We learned that the Irrawaddy River is not charted and is often difficult to navigate.
 Several Burmese men were always in the wheelhouse, and one usually was on the bow with a long stick, testing the water’s depth and looking for obstacles like sandbars.
-We did get stuck a few times, but always managed to get free.
+We did get stuck a few times, but because the boat is flat bottomed and designed for river travel, we always managed to get free.

-The best part of the cruise was stopping in small villages not accessible by road, where the people depend on ferries and merchant boats for transportation and supplies.
-These small villages were pretty much unspoiled, since they had little or no contact with tourists and the outside world.
-That was in year 2000, when Pandaw had only one boat, and was the only one on the river.
-The innocence of the villagers may be a thing of the past.
+The best part of the cruise was stopping in small villages, not accessible by road, where the people depend on ferries and merchant boats for transportation and supplies.
+These villages were “unspoiled,” since they had little or no contact with tourists and the outside world.
+That was in year 2000, when Pandaw had only one boat, and it was the only one on the river.
+The innocence of the villagers is likely a thing of the past.

-We saw so many wonderful sights and had many great experiences interacting with the village people.
+We saw so many wonderful sights and had lots of great experiences interacting with the village people.
 We visited several schools, and in one Misti led the kids in the alphabet song, with the kids following along.
-We were told not to give the villagers any money since that would “spoil them,” but we all did contribute to a fund that was given to the schools for books and supplies.
+The boat crew suggested that we refrain from giving the villagers any money since that would “spoil them,” but we all did contribute to a fund given to the schools for books and supplies.

-In one village we visited a cheroot (cigar) factory, where young women sat on the floor making cheroots.
-We learned that they work twelve hours a day, were expected to make one thousand cheroots each day and their pay was fifty cents a day.
+In one village we visited a cheroot (cigar) factory, where young women sat on the floor making cigars.
+We were told they work twelve hours a day, were expected to make one thousand cheroots each day, and their pay was fifty cents a day.
 No unions in Burma.
-Many of the people, especially the children, had their faces partially painted white, and we learned that was to protect them from the sun.
+Many of the people, especially the children, had their faces painted white, and we learned that was to protect them from the sun.

 The villages had no electricity or telephone service.
-Power was provided mainly by hand or foot power, although there were also some small diesel generators.
-These are simple people leading very simple lives, and seeing them made me wonder if they were better off and happier, being so far removed from the hassles and travails of our modern civilized world.
+Power was provided mainly by hand or foot power, although there were also several small diesel generators.
+These were simple people leading simple lives, and seeing them made us wonder if they were better off and happier, being so far removed from the hassles and travails of our modern civilized world.

 New Year’s Eve:

-We were on Pandaw for New Year’s Eve, 2000, which was the turning of the millennium, and Pandaw celebrated the holiday in a grand style.
-Late afternoon, the boat pulled over to the riverbank and sank a pole to secure the boat (at that time there were no docks anywhere on the river).
-The crew removed all the deck furniture, as well as tables and chairs from the dining room, and arranged them all on the shore.
-They moved coolers, grills, cooking equipment, and set up a kitchen to cook dinner for the twenty or so guests.
-The deck and dining room furniture were all teak, with brass fittings; quite elegant for a beach party.
+We were on Pandaw for New Year’s Eve 2000, the turning of the millennium, and Pandaw celebrated the holiday in a grand style.
+Late afternoon, on New Years Eve, we pulled over to the riverbank and the crew sank a pole to secure the boat because at that time there were no docks anywhere on the river.
+The crew removed the deck furniture, as well as tables and chairs from the dining room, and arranged it all on shore.
+They moved coolers, grills, cooking equipment, and set up a kitchen to cook dinner for the twenty guests.
+All the furniture was Burmese teak with brass fittings; quite elegant for a beach party.

-We celebrated the turning of the millennium drinking Burmese beer, eating gourmet roast pork and chicken, enjoying good conversation with our fellow passengers, listening to musicians from a local village and watching fire balloons ascending to the heavens.
-Best of all, we watched the star filled sky, on the shore of the Irrawaddy, in a remote part of Burma and as far away from the rest of the world as it’s possible to get.
+So we celebrated the turning of the millennium drinking Burmese beer, eating gourmet roast pork and chicken, enjoying good conversation with fellow passengers, listening to musicians from a local village and watching fire balloons ascending to the heavens.
+We were under a clear star filled sky on the shore of the Irrawaddy River, in a remote part of Burma, as far away from the rest of the world as it’s possible to get.
 We couldn’t have asked for a better way to go into the next century.

 Bagan (also called Pagan):

 Another highlight of our Burma trip was visiting the ancient city of Bagan, which is where our cruise ended.
-Bagan can be considered one of the wonders of the world, since it still has more than 2,000 Buddhist monuments, dating back to the 9th century.
+Bagan is considered one of the wonders of the world, since it has more than 2,000 Buddhist temples and monuments dating back to the 9th century.
 Between the 11th and 13th centuries, the Pagan Kingdom had more than ten thousand of these temples, pagodas, monasteries and stupas.

-Because the area is large, we hired a guide to take us from temple to temple by horse cart, which enabled us to see the main temples.
-We stayed two nights, and both evenings went atop some of the higher temples at sunset, to watch the setting sun paint the temples ablaze with a golden glow; magnificent and very memorable.
-Looking down over the plain, at hundreds of temples and pagodas, is a thrill that doesn’t exist anywhere else in the world.
-When we visited in 2000, Bagan was becoming a major tourist site, and I suspect it’s even more so now.
-Some feel it can compare with Cambodia’s Angkor Wat.
+Because the area is so large, we hired a guide with a horse cart to take us around, which enabled us to see the main temples.
+We stayed two nights, and both evenings went atop the higher temples at sunset to watch the setting sun paint the temples ablaze with a golden glow; magnificent and very memorable.
+Looking over the plain, at hundreds of temples and pagodas, was a thrill that doesn’t exist anywhere else in the world.
+In year 2000, Bagan was on the threshold of becoming a major tourist site, and we suspect it’s even more so now.
+Some feel it will compete with Cambodia’s Angkor Wat.

 Mt.
 Popa and Inle Lake: